rtlopez/esp-fc/docs/setup.md

 2. Then in `Blackbox` tab select `Serial Port` as `logging device`

 > [!NOTE]
-> Port speed from column `Configuration/MSP` is used, and the same seep must be used in logging device, this might change in a future versions.
+> Port speed from column `Configuration/MSP` is used, and the same speed must be used in logging device, _(this might be subject of change in a future versions)_.

 Recommended settings